-This document, prepared for the NAMMCO's First Performance Review, contains a review of terms of references (TOR) of NAMMCO working, expert and steering groups, symposium and conferences.
+This document, prepared for NAMMCO's First Performance Review, contains a review of terms of reference (TOR) of NAMMCO working, expert, and steering groups, symposia and conferences.
+Since then it is kept updated.

-Terms of references are usually explicitly referred but sometimes implied.
-The terms of references are organised chronologically, within the following mother bodies.
+Terms of reference are usually explicitly referred but sometimes implied.
+The terms of reference are organised chronologically, within the following mother bodies.